srujanprophet/Java-Projects/6. Tic-Tac-Toe with AI/Notes/(20) Best, average and worst cases.md

 Well, we already know who, what, when, where, why, but we are yet to fully understand the "how".
 In other words, we need a better understanding of how to choose between algorithms knowing their best, average, and worst cases.
 Let's take a closer look at an example, where you need to choose a sorting algorithm.
 Let's say we want to sort a few first digits of $\pi = 3,1415926535897932384626433832795...$

-If we consider $pi$ as an array [3,1,4,1,5,9,2,6,5,3,5,8,9], then almost every sorting algorithm will be suitable, because the array of $\pi$ digits is not too big.
+If we consider ${\pi}$ as an array [3,1,4,1,5,9,2,6,5,3,5,8,9], then almost every sorting algorithm will be suitable, because the array of $\pi$ digits is not too big.
 However, what if we consider more digits?
 Below are listed the algorithms and their calculated complexity cases:

 ![sorting_complexities](https://github.com/srujanprophet/Java-Projects/blob/main/6.%20Tic-Tac-Toe%20with%20AI/Notes/%5Bpic%5DSorting_time.png)